terrapower/armi/doc/requirements/srsd.rst

 .. req:: The database shall maintain fidelity of data.
    :id: REQ_DB_FIDELITY
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 The database shall faithfully represent the possessed information and not alter its contents, retrieving the data exactly as input.

 .. req:: The database shall allow case restarts.
    :id: REQ_DB_RESTARTS
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 The state information representing as near as possible the entirety of the run when the database write was executed, shall be retrievable to restore the previous case to a particular point in time for further use by analysts.

 .. req:: The database shall accept all pythonic primitive data types.
    :id: REEQ_DB_PRIMITIVES
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 To facilitate the storage of data, any Pythonic primitive data type shall be valid as an entrant into the database.

 .. req:: The database shall not accept abstract data types excluding pythonic ``None``.
    :id: REQ_DB_NONE
-   :status: implemented, needs test
+   :status: needs implementation, needs test

 Given the ubiquity of Python's ``None`` the database shall support its inclusion as a valid entry for data.
 There will be no support for any abstract data type beyond None.